Rita-Ighoyiwi/Lita-Capstone-project/README.md

 ### Data Cleaning and Preparing
-in the initail Phase of Data cleaning and preparation, i worked on the following actions
+in the initail Phase of Data cleaning and preparation, i worked on the following actions;
+1. Data loading and Inspection
+2. Perform an initail exploration  of the sales data.
+3. Using Pivot Table to summarize the following.
+   - Total sales by Product
+   - Total sales by Region
+   - Total sales by Month